nibalizer/Twitch-Picks-CSGO/readme.md

 Build & Deploy
 --------------

 This app is deployed via docker.
-Inspect and run the scripts "build_app.sh" and "run_app.sh".
+Inspect and run the scripts "build_app.sh", "run_app.sh" and "stop_app.sh".

 Remote Console